runmat-org/runmat/docs/CLI.md

 ## Operating environments

-RunMat’s CLI is designed to work identically in interactive shells and non-interactive environments:
+RunMat's CLI is designed to work identically in interactive shells and non-interactive environments:

 - CI/CD: set headless plotting and deterministic JIT options.